-Research into secondary glazing is often prompted by the first winter spent in a Grade II listed house.
+Research into listed buildings’ secondary glazing is often prompted by the first winter spent in a Grade II listed house.
 It’s a well-known fact that old single-glazed properties can come with a compromise on comfort.

-The local Conservation officer has to give permission for any change to the windows and the householder will be limited on the types of glazing and frames they can choose.
-However, a quick internet search will reveal the option of secondary glazing as a realistic alternative and it’s cheaper too.
+The local Conservation officer has to give permission for any change to the windows, and the householder will be limited on the types of glazing and frames they can choose.
+However, a quick internet search will reveal the option of secondary glazing as a realistic alternative, and it’s cheaper too.

 Secondary glazing can seem like the answer – it’s cheaper than a full window replacement and can solve the problem of obtaining listed planning consent for new windows or double glazing.
 It’s also pretty quick to fit.

-- Condensation – secondary glazing will not reduce the level of condensation which is one of the biggest bugbears with single glazing in old houses
+- Condensation – secondary glazing will not reduce the level of condensation, which is one of the biggest bugbears with single glazing in old houses

 - Window access – is more limited as there are two windows to open rather than one

-- Reduced sill area- the window sill is reduced in size with secondary glazing particularly if this area is used for displaying plants, books or ornaments
+- Reduced sill area- the window sill is reduced in size with secondary glazing, particularly if this area is used for displaying plants, books or ornaments

 - Aesthetics – secondary glazing can look cumbersome and completely spoil the interior of a characterful room

-It is slightly more expensive at the point of installation than secondary glazing but doesn’t have any of the problems or drawback associated with the latter.
+It is slightly more expensive at the point of installation than secondary glazing but doesn’t have any of the problems or drawbacks associated with the latter.

 Best of all, the style and character of the original windows are preserved so the householder can enjoy modern, 21st-century comfort in their period home.
-This is definitely money well spent.
+This is money well spent.